fluree/docs.flur.ee/content/db_intro.md

 ### Permissions Introduction

-We can enable permissions on both query and transaction operations, and the permissions can be as simple as a true/false declaration or an [expressive predicate rule function](#database-functions).
+We can enable permissions on both query and transaction operations, and the permissions can be as simple as a true/false declaration or an [expressive predicate rule function](#database-functions) that resolves to either true or false.
+All permissions are stored in the `_fn` collection and are referenced via a `ref` attribute on `_rule/predicate`.

 Here we'll go through all the steps needed to add a permission that accomplishes two main things: